thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 - `tbmq.ie.downlink.mqtt`
 - `tbmq.ie.downlink.kafka`

-These topics are used to:

-- Deliver integration configuration data when integration is **created, updated, or deleted**.
+These topics are used to deliver integration configuration data when an integration is **created, updated, or deleted**.
-- Trigger **connection and validation requests** to test the connectivity to external system and validate configuration before activation.
+They are also used to trigger **connection and validation requests** to test the connectivity to the external system and validate the configuration before activation.

 ##### How It Works